Dana-Farber's exercise physiologist Nancy Campbell offers exercise consults to cancer patients and survivors.

 Studies also suggest that cancer survivors who exercise regularly may feel better, have less fatigue, and experience fewer symptoms after treatment compared to those who do not get regular exercise.

-Adult Survivorship Program, exercise physiologist Nancy Campbell, MS, offers two no-cost options for patients and survivors looking to start an exercise program or modify an existing routine.
+Leonard P. Zakim Center for Integrative Therapies and Healthy Living, exercise physiologist Nancy Campbell, MS, offers two no-cost options for patients and survivors looking to start an exercise program or modify an existing routine.

 Cancer patients and survivors can meet with Dana-Farber's exercise physiologist Nancy Campbell, who can answer fitness-related questions and provide personalized exercise tips.
 Consults are available for men or women with any cancer diagnosis.
 To schedule an appointment for an exercise consult, call the adult survivorship program at 617-632-4523.